 NDIR-GFC Gas Analyzer

-When the infrared light passes through the gas cell to be measured, these gas molecules have an absorption effect on the infrared light of a specific wavelength, and the absorption relationship obeys the Lambert-Beer absorption law.
-The infrared light emitted by the light source enters the gas cell through the GFC modulation wheel and is filled with The gas is absorbed by the bubbles of the gas to be measured, and all the way through the bubbles that do not contain the gas to be measured, the two paths of light are collected by the infrared detector after being converged by the lens, and the measurement signal and the reference signal are obtained after signal processing.
-By analyzing the two signals, the concentration of relevant components in the gas can be obtained.
+When the infrared light passes through the gas chamber, the gas molecules have an absorption effect on the infrared light with a specific wavelength.
+Meanwhile, the absorption relationship obeys the Lambert-Beer absorption law.
+The infrared light emitted by the light source enters the gas cell through the GFC modulation wheel.
+Next, the measured bubbles of the gas absorb the gas.
+Then, the infrared detector collects two signals of the light after the lens converges the light.
+Finally, obtain the measurement signal and the reference signal after signal processing.
+By analyzing the two signals, obtain the concentration of relevant components in the gas.

-● Using the most advanced infrared wavelength filtering technology (GFC) and long optical path gas absorption cell technology (L-Cell)), it can detect ultra-low range gas concentration.
+● Using the most advanced infrared wavelength filtering technology (GFC) and long optical path gas absorption cell technology (L-Cell).
+And it can detect ultra-low-range gas concentration.

 ● Equipped with a 7-inch capacitive true-color touch screen.
 It is more convenient to operate and more convenient to use.

-● CO, CH4, sensors use infrared wavelength filtering detection technology, CO2 using dual-beam detection technology which can effectively solve cross-interference.
+● CO, CH4 sensors use infrared wavelength filtering detection technology, CO2 uses dual-beam detection technology, which can effectively solve cross-interference.

-● The measuring range can be customized according to the demand, and the service
+● Customize the measuring range according to the demand, and the service

 carbon monoxide (co) analyzer